bacadra/hydrogen-next/README.md

 # Contributing

 Got ideas to make this package better, found a bug, or want to help add new features?
 Just drop your thoughts on GitHub — any feedback’s welcome!

+Thanks to [@mauricioszabo](https://github.com/mauricioszabo) for showing me a way to get hydrogen to work in the latest Electron.